 Chemokines; Clinical virology ; Serology

-- Comprehensive Serology and Chemokines in Clinical Virology, Parvovirus B19 Research
+- Comprehensive Serology and Chemokines in Clinical Virology

 Serology plays an essential role in the diagnosis of diverse viral diseases.
 The aim of my research is to evaluate the diagnostic abilities of comprehensive serological assays (avidity assays, epitope type specificity tests, immunoblots) in clinical virology and to investigate whether T-cell associated chemokines may serve as clinical markers to evaluate the stage, course and severity of different virus infections.

-A specific aim of my current research is to assess and develop new diagnostic tools for Parvovirus B19 infection in pregnancy.
+A specific aim of my current research is to assess and evaluate antibody assays in SARS-CoV-2, Parvovirus B19 and Measles virus infections.

 Techniques, methods & infrastructure